ollybolly/iNaturalist-Bioblitz-Data-Exploration/DATA_DIVE_GUIDE.md

 - **Test small first.** Point at a small project or a short date window to check your coordinates and settings before a full run.
 - **Check the HQ marker.** It is the quickest way to confirm your coordinates are the right way round.
+- **Pick your awards.** Run once with all categories, then trim `award_ids` to the ones that tell the best story for your event.
 - **HTML for viewing, PowerPoint for editing.** Present from the HTML deck; enable the PowerPoint when you want to add slides or tweak wording by hand.
 - **Keep the caches.** They cut reruns from half an hour to a few minutes.
-Only clear them for a deliberate full refresh.
+Only clear them, or set the `force_refetch_*` flags, for a deliberate refresh.
 - **Match the two decks.** Because both the Data Dive and the photo Slideshow load the same `bioblitz_style.R`, editing the palette once updates both.

 ---